dotnet/corefx/Documentation/project-docs/developer-guide.md

 build-tests -skiptests
 ```

-- The following builds and runs all tests for netcoreapp.
+- The following builds and runs all tests for netcoreapp in release configuration.
 ```
-build-tests -debug -framework netcoreapp
+build-tests -release -framework netcoreapp
 ```

 - The following example shows the argument `--`.
 Everything that is after it is not going to be processed and it is going to be passed as it is.